 forms.
 They are capable of breaking down systematic self-deception; an

 affliction that, due to factors of modern life, will continue to reappear in

-The thinking function serves to differentiate reality.
-However, if consciousness remains undifferentiated, then it gives the upper hand to the unconscious, which is prone to produce archaic and pagan ways of thought.
+The intellectual function serves to differentiate reality.
+However, should consciousness remain undifferentiated, then it gives the upper hand to the unconscious, which is prone to produce archaic and pagan ways of thought.
 A frail ego system is connected with a weak conscious function.
-Thus, by strengthening the latter, the ego doesn’t need to rely on the unconscious impetus, usually involving power and control, to bolster the weak ego.
-If the ego doesn’t think, then the unconscious has to do the thinking.
+Thus, by strengthening the latter, the ego doesn’t need to rely on the unconscious impetus, usually involving power and control, in order to bolster the weak ego.
+As long as the ego doesn’t think, then the unconscious has to do the thinking.
 This doesn’t always produce inferior results, but is always connected with moral ambivalence.
-Archaic archetypes, such as the human sacrifice, always boil up.
-Yet, trolls are creatures of poor intellect who cannot stand daylight.
+Archaic archetypes, such as human sacrifice, always boil up.
+Yet, the trolls are creatures of poor intellect who cannot stand daylight.
 The same is said about the vampires, denizens of evil.
 The upshot is that conscious light works as a medicine against evil.

 have been substituted for the transcendent order.
 William S. Lind (2004) says: